lumue/lumue.github.io/_posts/2015-10-30-docker-fullstack-deployment.md

 ## Application and Applicationserver

+### creating the image

-To setup the image for glassfish4 plus webapp, we use a slightly modified version of the official glassfish Dockerfile from docker hub.
+To setup the image for glassfish4 plus webapp, we use a custom shell script and a slightly modified version of the official glassfish Dockerfile from docker hub. both are displayed below.

 <script src="https://gist.github.com/lumue/7f88d5e0c54db75c5e70.js"></script>

+Lets see whats happening:

+#### The build.sh script

+ * template domain is packed into a .jar file
+ * docker build is executed

+#### In the Dockerfile

+ * glassfish is downloaded and installed (same as in the official image)
+ * .jar file with template domain is added to the image
+ * password.txt file containing the admin password is added
+ * glassfish domain named webapp is created from the template-domain
+ * the domain is started to execute the enable-security-admin command and stopped again